tmoens/zebrafish-facility-manager/README.md

 The zf_client uses Angular.

 The zf_server part runs on a computer with a database and is responsible for storing the data for a particular facility.
-The xf_server is a Node.js.
+The zf_server is a Node.js application written using the NestJS framework.

+The two communicate via an API.

 ## Main Features